Medabots: Other characters

 Miss Caviar is an employee at the Medabot Corporation.
-At the time when he posed as Mr. Tunahead, Seaslug developed a crush on her.
-Due to seeing Miss Caviar with another man, Seaslug resumed his mission and stole Belzelga hoping that it had a rare medal.
+While posing Mr. Tunahead, Seaslug developed a crush on her, butt after seeing her with another man, resumed his mission and stole Belzelga in hopes that it had a rare medal.
 After escaping, Miss Caviar still had feelings for him.
 During the World Robattle Cup, Miss Caviar found out that Dr. Aki and Phantom Renegade were collaborated and convinced them to let her be the latest person to operate as Space Medafighter X. When Dr. Meta-Evil was defeated and left with Professor Hushi and the aliens, Miss Caviar cleared up the misunderstanding during the Rubberobo Gang's disbandment as she and Seaslug opened a supervillain consulting agency under the alias of Ms. Starfish.